chapel-lang/chapel/doc/rst/developer/bestPractices/NewTestSystem.rst

 directory at the end; the system itself checks for conflicts and complains if it finds any).

-To compare a C version of a test to a Chapel version, the C version of the test must end with the suffix ``.test.c``.
-Since ``.dat`` files must have unique names, the base name for the C test should vary from the Chapel equivalent.
-For example, I might name the C version of the ``foo.chpl`` performance test ``foo-c.test.c``.
-Like any other test, the C test needs a ``.good`` file for correctness testing and a ``.perfkeys`` file for performance testing.

 To compare a single Chapel test compiled or run in multiple configurations, the approach taken is to use multi-line versions of the ``.perfcompopts`` OR ``.perfexecopts`` files, where each line represents a